 Joyce Neth is vice president, director of audience engagement, for WATT Global Media.
 She is responsible for creating insights for strategic decisions, audience marketing, product marketing and proprietary research using knowledge from WATT’s database of audience behavior and demographics.
 Prior to joining WATT in 2006, Neth held senior research positions at two major-market newspaper companies.
 She started her career as a marketing engineer for Westinghouse Electric Corporation.
 Neth is a native of Pittsburgh, Pennsylvania.
 She is a graduate of Allegheny College, Meadville, Pennsylvania, and earned a master’s degree from the University of Pittsburgh.

 Erkin Peksoz is a senior director of client insights at Circana and leads the Perdue Farms team.
-Prior to joining Circana in 2017, he held various brand management roles across the food & beverage CPG industry.
+Prior to joining Circana in 2017, he held various brand management roles across the food and beverage CPG industry.
 In his own words, nothing excites and energizes him more than observing and reacting to the ever-changing consumer trends and decisions.
-He holds undergraduate and graduate degrees in Civil Engineering and an MBA from the University of Michigan.
+He holds undergraduate and graduate degrees in civil engineering and a master’s degree in business administration from the University of Michigan.

-WHERE IS HOTEL EFFIE LOCATED?
+WHERE IS RENAISSANCE BIRMINGHAM ROSS BRIDGE LOCATED?

 The resort’s physical address: